aleju/imgaug-doc/source/examples_segmentation_maps.rst

 to images.
 E.g. if an image is rotated by 45°, the corresponding segmentation map for that image will also be rotated by 45°.

-**Note**:

-    * Segmentation map support is currently in a Beta phase.
-Unittests are not yet finished.
-    * All augmentation functions for segmentation map are implemented under the assumption of augmenting **ground truth** data.
+**Note**: All augmentation functions for segmentation map are implemented under the assumption of augmenting **ground truth** data.
 As such, heatmaps will be affected by augmentations that change the geometry of images (e.g. affine transformations, cropping, resizing), but not by other augmentations (e.g. gaussian noise, saturation changes, grayscaling, dropout, ...).

 Features of the library's segmentation map support: